Overview

 There are many good reasons to register your own unique domain name, including:

-- Once your domain name is reserved, you own that domain name until you choose to let it expire.
-If you don’t reserve the domain name you want, someone else can reserve it before you get the opportunity.
+• Once your domain name is purchased, you own it until you choose to let it expire.

 Do I need to register a domain name?